Unveiling the Ionized and Neutral ISM at z > 10 : The Origin of [O III] /[C II] Ratios from a Sub-parsec Resolution Radiative Transfer Simulation: Methods

 which arises from the Jeans criterion $\Delta x_{\rm min} <\lambda_{\rm J}/N_{\rm cr}$ in physical units.
 This corresponds to densities on the order of $10^{4-5}\,\mathrm{cm}^{-3}$ and adequately resolves gravitational collapse of star-forming gas (see Fig.~9 of \citetalias{Sugimura:2024} for the density--temperature phase diagram).
 Once a cell is marked for star formation, the following procedure is used to generate star particles.

 If the metallicity is below $Z_{\rm crit} = 10^{-5}\, Z_\odot$, we create a single PopIII star particle representing a binary of $40\,M_\odot$ and $80\,M_\odot$ stars, as recent radiation hydrodynamic simulations suggest that Pop III stars form in massive binary systems \citep{Sugimura:2020,Sugimura:2023}.
 Both the $40\, M_\odot$ and $80\, M_\odot$ stars emit UV photons following \citet{Schaerer:2002} for 4~Myr.
 The $40\, M_\odot$ star eventually undergoes a hypernova, releasing $3\times10^{52}\,\mathrm{erg}$ of thermal energy and leaving a $20\,M_\odot$ black hole \citep{Woosley:2002, Wise:2012}.
 The $80\,M_\odot$ star collapses directly into a black hole without an explosion, resulting in the formation of a $100\,M_\odot$ black hole binary modeled as a single sink particle.
 We track subsequent black hole growth via Bondi-Hoyle-Lyttleton accretion but neglect mechanical and X-ray feedback from these BHs.
+Thermal or kinetic energy from BHs can suppress star formation, while X-ray emission may enhance star formation by boosting ${\rm H_2}$ formation \citep[e.g.,][]{Ricotti:2016}.
+In our simulation, however, the BH mass reaches only $\sim 100\, M_\odot$ at $z = 9$ \citep[see Figure 17 of ][]{Sugimura:2024}, which is too small for the corresponding mechanical or X-ray feedback to play a significant role.

 If $Z > Z_{\rm crit}$, we form PopII star clusters by spawning multiple $100\,M_\odot$ PopII star particles, each of which represents an unresolved stellar population following Salpeter IMF \citep{Salpeter:1955} in the range $1$--$100\,M_\odot$.
 The total mass of a new cluster, $M_{\rm cluster}$, is computed as $M_{\rm cluster} = f_*\, M_{\rm cloud}$, where $M_{\rm cloud}$ is the gas mass in cells with $n > 10^{-3} n_{\rm peak}$ around the density peak ($n_{\rm peak}$ is the peak density).
 The star formation efficiency $f_*$ is given by